 Once the tempeh has marinated, heat the skillet on the stove over medium heat.
 The sauce will eventually begin to bubble.
 Begin stirring.
 As the marinade starts to thicken, keep pushing the tempeh around the pan and flipping it occasionally.
 The goal is to get the sauce to coat the tempeh to form a nice glaze, so there is no extra marinade in the pan.

 Once the tempeh is coated with the marinade, allow it to cook on one side till golden brown.
 Depending on your stove, you might want to lower the heat at this point, since the sugars in the marinade can go from a nice golden brown to burnt pretty quickly.
 Once one side is golden brown, flip and repeat.
-Then your bacon is ready to serve.
+You’ll be left with crispy tempeh bacon that’s ready to serve!

 Best Ways to Use Tempeh Bacon

 You can use tempeh bacon in the same way as regular bacon!

 Enjoy a side of it with your tofu scramble and toast.
 Chop it up and throw it in a breakfast potato hash.
 Crumble it onto salads or on top of vegan mac to add some extra protein and savory flavor.
 Or add it to an epic vegan BLT!
 (My personal favorite.)